mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 {{"demo": "pages/components/data-grid/editing/EditRowModelControlGrid.js", "bg": "inline", "defaultCodeOpen": false}}

-#### value Getter
+### Column with valueGetter

 You can control the committed value when the edit move stops with the `onEditCellChangeCommitted` prop.
 This is especially interesting when using the `valueGetter` on the column definition.

 {{"demo": "pages/components/data-grid/editing/ValueGetterGrid.js", "bg": "inline"}}